mlzealot/tree-of-life/README.md

 Node packages: d3, react-bootstrap, gh-pages

 + Read the flat format csv file (preprocessed).
++ Create a random color generator based on material design guidelines.
-+ Color each row based on a unique value from "AS/2/LABEL".
++ Assign a random color to each row based on a unique value from "AS/2/LABEL".
 I chose that column since coloring it with lower levels in the hierarchy would cause too many categories, which may confuse the user in my opinion.
 + Create a hierarchy based on the flat data by assigning child and parent IDs.
 + Use d3.stratify() method to convert the hierarchical data structure into a d3 - readable structure.
 + Visualize the data in a radial tree.
 Reference: https://medium.com/analytics-vidhya/creating-a-radial-tree-using-d3-js-for-javascript-be943e23b74e